xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/08-Exercise-7-Creating-a-bot-in-Microsoft-Teams.md

 1. In Visual Studio Code, press the **F5** key to launch a Teams web client.

+1. Select **Add** to install the bot to a Team/Chat.

-1. In your browser, open the page [https://localhost:3978/api/notify](https://localhost:3978/api/notify) to send a proactive message.
+1. In your browser, open the page [http://localhost:3978/api/notify](http://localhost:3978/api/notify) to send a proactive message.

 1. A message **"proactive hello"** will be received in your conversation thread.